Outdoor Activities in the Cowichan Valley

 Both fresh and saltwater fishing are exceptional in the Cowichan region.
 The Cowichan River is renowned for its wild salmon and steelhead trout, while Lake Cowichan has great trout fishing.
 Saltwater fishing can net you salmon, crab, prawns and cod.

 There are many opportunities for hiking, often with spectacular views and potential wildlife encounters.
-The Cowichan River Footpath is a wilderness hiking trail, while the Trans Canada Trail is a highlight for both hiking and cycling.
+The Cowichan River Provincial Park is a wilderness hiking trail, while the Trans Canada Trail is a highlight for both hiking and cycling.
 Make sure you check out the rehabilitated Kinsol Trestle!
 You can also hike up Cobble Hill Mountain, or check out Stony Hill Park.

 Cobble House has a selection of books on hand for additional information on cycling and hiking the area.